-- Note: Read the instructions at the top of each page before populating and saving.
-Most IGX textbox application pages will track character limits (number of letters utilized) and display the maximum number of character limits per text-box allowed.
+Note: Read the instructions at the top of each page before populating and saving.
+Most IGX text-box application pages will track character limits (number of letters utilized) and display the maximum number of character limits per textbox allowed.
 It is recommended agencies use a Word document to create the application.
 Word will track the number of characters and allows for spelling and grammar corrections, formatting, and other changes.
-In addition, IGX activity "times out" after 20 minutes thus it may be easier to cut and copy from a Word document so information is not lost after a period of inactivity. - JPSC Grants Management requires that all applicants (other than individuals) include a Data Universal Numbering System (DUNS) number in their application.
-A DUNS number is a unique nine-digit sequence recognized as the universal standard for identifying and differentiating entities receiving federal funds.
-The DUNS number will be used throughout the grant life cycle.
-Obtaining a DUNS number is a free, one-time activity.
-Call Dun and Bradstreet at 866-705-5711 to obtain a DUNS number or apply online at www.dnb.com.
-A DUNS number is usually received within 1-2 business days.
+In addition, IGX activity "times out" after 20 minutes thus it may be easier to cut and copy from a Word document so information is not lost after a period of inactivity.